avinashkoshal/100-Days-of-ML-/README.md

         - Exploratory Data Analysis
         - Cufflinks for plots
         - Converting Categorical Features
       ```
     - Worked on fake advertising data set
      ```
-      We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.
+      Created a model that will predict whether or not people will click on an ad based off the features of that user.

         This data set contains the following features: